vbrusca/ZigMatrixUtils/guides/reduce_matrices_1.md

 </pre>

 Lastly we copy of a part of the solution matrix, the 3x3 non-augmentes matrix and show that it is the identity matrix.
+Note the call on line 49 to the <b>clnXmtx</b> function used to clean up the matrix entry values rounding them to the nearest significance.